A Unified Framework for NLP Tasks by ReLabel Method

 3) User Behavior Logs: Datasets based on user behavior logs are constructed from user actions.
 For example, in an e-commerce scenario, a dataset can be built based on whether a user clicks on an item or places an order.

 We first train a model on the initial dataset.
-Then, we use this model to generate predictions for the entire training set.
-The data where the model’s prediction differs from the original ground-truth label, or where the prediction error is large, are identified as potential noise.
+Specifically, we choose the model from the point where the dev loss no longer decreases, using it as our model for self-prediction.
+Therefore, we use this model to generate predictions for the entire training and dev dataset.
+The data where the model’s prediction differs from the original ground-truth label, or where the prediction error is large, are identified as potential noise/badcases.
 This method allows us to find approximately 2-10% of the dataset for re-annotation.
 This approach not only reduces manual annotation costs, but its effectiveness in identifying noisy data has also been validated by our experimental results.

 We perform a manual re-annotation of the noisy data.
 During this process, we provide the human annotators with both the original label and the model’s prediction as input information.
 In the era of LLM, we are now replacing this manual re-annotation with an automated process using an LLM.
 Similarly, we feed the LLM the same inputs: the original label and the model’s prediction.
 In detail, we ask the LLM within the prompt to correct noisy data made in the last round of labeling.
-To ensure the quality of the LLM relabeling, we ran inference on the to-relabel dataset 7 times with the same LLM and selected the final label by majority vote.
+We require the LLM’s error correction output to be chosen from either the result of our trained model or the result from the previous annotation \cite{ref6}.
+For example, in a 10-class text classification task, the correction step for the LLM is simplified to a 2-class classification problem, where the candidates are just 2 labels: the previously annotation and the one predicted by the trained model.
+To be specific, in the prompt we use for LLM annotation during the correction step, we only provide the definitions and examples for the candidate labels, and do not include the definitions and examples for the other labels in the prompt.

 3. Experimental Results